Reading "The Stranger" Under the Heavy Rain

 You don’t need “earth” while reading this book.
 You are a stranger.
 An alien.
 An alien to an alien.
 An outsider that is “strangening” your own existence.

 The word “stranger” is afraid of you because it feels more like a stranger as it walks towards you.
 The rain is running to you because it never had the chance to clean such a muddy isolation.
-The mud had never felt so clean on another (un)skin.
+The mud had never felt so clean on any (un)skin like this.

-You confuse nature without any weight.
+You confuse nature weightlessly.
 Your weight is your existence that feels like nothing.

 Welcome the pain and let the cosmic party start.
 You will be the very first stranger who marries the rain.